h33p/m0dular-csgo/CONTRIBUTE.md

 - Tabs are used for indentation.
 - Files have to have correct line endings.
 Have autocrlf enabled.
 - All variables are named using lowerCamelCase, constants with UPPERCASE_CHARACTERS.
 All functions and classes are named using UpperCamelCase.
-- Pointer and reference signs go on the left side, right next to the variable name.
+- Pointer and reference signs go on the left side, right next to the type name.
 - The curly brackets go on the new line only in function definitions, everywhere else they are to be placed on the same line as the (if/for/while) statement.
 - Try keeping an empty line on a file end.
 - As of any unmentioned details, be sure to follow the rest of the existing code.